karllhughes/personal-blog-5/_posts/2018-07-07-api-development.md

 **Cons:**
 - Not really a "no-code" solution as you'll likely have to have a developer set it up for you
 - While the application is free, you will have to pay for hosting it (probably $5-$25/month)
-- No authentication, logging, triggers, etc. included out of the box, but they can be added with some simple coding
+- No authentication, logging, triggers, etc. included out of the box, but they can be added with some custom coding

-## Next Steps
+## Conclusion

+Building an API without code is getting easier every year.
+When I first wrote this guide in 2017, the options were limited, but with the widespread growth of [cloud services](https://www.karllhughes.com/posts/cloud-services) and [low-code tools](https://stackoverflow.blog/2021/06/09/using-low-code-tools-to-iterate-products-faster/), I've been able to add many new options to this guide.

-This guide will continue to evolve and grow as new tools and information becomes available.
-If you have your own suggestions, [find me on Twitter](https://twitter.com/karllhughes) to let me know about them.
+I intend to keep updating this guide periodically.
+If you have your own suggestions for building APIs without code, [find me on Twitter](https://twitter.com/karllhughes) to let me hear about them.